MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 - **Data_SilhouetteDuration** - The duration of rendering of the file open.

 - **Data_TimeSplitMeasurements** - A string value logging the time duration spent in some function calls, in a format with function tag, start timestamp and duration.

+#### Office_Android_EarlyTelemetry_ExpansionFilesAvailability

+We are enabling Android Package Kit (APK) expansion files for the Office mobile app.
+APK Expansion files are supplementary resource files that Android app developers can publish along with their app.
+To understand the reliability of the expansion files, we log a flag indicating whether expansion files are available or not at every boot.

+The following fields are collected:

+- **Data_ExpansionFilesAvailable** - A Boolean flag that indicates whether APK Expansion files are available on the device at the time of app boot.

+#### Office_Android_EarlyTelemetry_ExpansionFilesDownloader

+We are enabling Android Package Kit (APK) expansion files for the Office mobile app.
+APK Expansion files are supplementary resource files, that Android app developers can publish along with their app.
+To understand the reliability of our expansion file download mechanism, we are logging a flag indicating whether we are successfully able to download expansion files.

+The following fields are collected:

+- **Data_DownloadSuccess** - A Boolean flag that indicates whether APK Expansion files download is successful, whenever we attempt a download during app boot.

 #### Office_Android_Intune_IntuneComplianceRequest